Force over Distance: Chapter 43

 Scaffolding.

-Rush, with his hands that were clever and sure and quick and careful and against his temples—
+Rush, with his clever hands, sure and quick and careful and against his temples—

 Young was stronger now.
 His mind was stronger.